myint/cppclean/README.rst

 The parser works pretty well for header files, parsing about 99% of Google's header files.
 Anything which inspects structure of C++ source files should work reasonably well.
-Function bodies are not transformed to an AST, but left as tokens. .uch work is still needed on finding unused header files and storing an AST in a database.
+Function bodies are not transformed to an AST, but left as tokens.
+Such work is still needed on finding unused header files and storing an AST in a database.